 - 2. (Advanced) In the Audio quality box, choose the sample rate and number of channels that you need. - 3.
-Set the volume level you want to use in your project.
+Set the volume level you want to use in your project. - 4.
+(Optional) Enable voice-over mode if you want to record an audio commentary.

-4. On the Timeline, place the progress marker to where you want the recording to begin.
+5. On the Timeline, place the progress marker to where you want the recording to begin.
 You will be able to move the clip later.